ashwinravianandan/cookingAssistant/README.md

 ### Meal Items
 _Meal Items_ are used to describe the main course items of a meal.
-They are broadly classified into two categories, _bread_ and _rice_.
+They are broadly classified into two categories, _bread_ and _rice_ in the sample database.
+New categories can be defined on the fly by adding an entry of the desired category to the database.
 These categories are used in the list generation algorithm.
 Most attributes in the meal item structure are self explanatory.
 The value of the _category_ attribute under the _eatWith_ attribute is of special interest.
 It is this value that binds a meal item to a side dish.
 If the _eatWith_ attribute is an empty json attribute, it is assumed that the meal item needs no side dish.
 In that case the search algorithm would not pair it with a side dish.
 Below is an example of a valid meal item definition.

     "mealItems": [
       { "dishName": "aloo paratha","category": "bread", "eatWith": {}, "recipeGroup": ["seasoning"], "ingredients": [ "wheat flour", "salt", "potatoes", "onion" ] },